visit-dav/visit/src/doc/tutorials/MolecularDataFeatures.rst

 The XYZ File Format
 ^^^^^^^^^^^^^^^^^^^

-The .xyz file format is a simple ASCII format used for describing atom positions, species, possibly variables, and possibly with multiple time steps.
+The .xyz file format is a simple ASCII format used for describing atom positions, species, possibly variables, and possibly with multiple timesteps.
 Here's a simple example file:

 ::